XDR-SAM/Sequential-Renamer/README.md

 ## License

-This project is licensed under the MIT License.
+This project is free.
 See the `LICENSE` file for details.